TruncatedDinoSour/website/README.md

 then make the request to `/api_hash/..._hash.txt` and you will get the hash, for example: <https://www.ari-web.xyz/api_hash/apis_json_hash.txt>

+# Standard

+See [the standard](/STANDARD.md) to see how ari-web is structured and how to properly modify ari-web

 # Usage API

 The [usage api](https://www.ari-web.xyz/api/usage.json)